JasmineLangford/cognitive-load-reducer/README.md

 This project was created as my first vibe-coding experiment—building iteratively and intuitively with AI-assisted development rather than following a strict blueprint.

 ### Features
-📷 Upload a photo, screenshot, or record audio
+📷 Upload a photo, screenshot, or record audio <br>
-🤖 AI-powered extraction and categorization
+🤖 AI-powered extraction and categorization <br>
-🎨 Simple, clean UI built with Jetpack Compose
+🎨 Simple, clean UI built with Jetpack Compose <br>
-💾 Local storage of processed summaries using Room
-📂 Organized insights across four cognitive load categories
+💾 Local storage of processed summaries using Room <br> 📂 Organized insights across four cognitive load categories

 ### Tech Stack
 - Tech Stack